Check out our new FHA first-time homebuyers guide updated for 2024

 Can I Buy a House with a Section 8 Voucher in New Jersey?

-Renters can use their voucher to purchase a home through the Section 8 Homeownership Program in New Jersey.
-The federal government funds this program, and it allows qualified first-time homebuyers to put their monthly rental assistance towards homeownership expenses.
+You can use your Section 8 voucher to purchase a home through the Section 8 Homeownership Program in New Jersey.
+The federal government funds this program, and it helps qualified first-time homebuyers put their monthly rental assistance toward homeownership costs.

 What are the Public Housing Authorities in New Jersey?